Based on crop grouping and plant use, the main divisions or branches of horticulture are:

 1. Olericulture – the production of vegetables including storage, processing, and marketing.
 Vegetable crops are grown for their succulent and edible parts such as the roots, stems, leaves, young tops, flowers, fruits, or seeds for use in culinary preparations either fresh or preserved in the fresh state.

-3. Floriculture - the cultivation and management of cut flowers, flowering plants, and foliage plants (Louisiana State University 2011) including their use in ornamental construct such as flower arrangement (ISHS 2011).
+3. Floriculture – the cultivation and management of cut flowers, flowering plants, and foliage plants (Louisiana State University 2011) including their use in an ornamental construct such as flower arrangement (ISHS 2011).
 A term that is used interchangeably with floriculture is ornamental horticulture.

-4. Plant Propagation / Nursery Crop Culture - the propagation and production of seedlings, young trees, shrubs and vines, as well as ground covers, turf, ornamental plants and other crops in nurseries for landscaping, interior plantscaping, or outplanting.
+4. Plant Propagation / Nursery Crop Culture – the propagation and production of seedlings, young trees, shrubs, and vines, as well as ground covers, turf, ornamental plants, and other crops in nurseries for landscaping, interior plantscaping, or outplanting.

-The following crops are likewise generally included within the domain of the branches of horticulture: perennial bush and tree nuts; and aromatic and medicinal foliage, seeds and roots (ISHS 2011).
+The following crops are likewise generally included within the domain of the branches of horticulture: perennial bush and tree nuts; and aromatic and medicinal foliage, seeds, and roots (ISHS 2011).

 1. Horticulture differs from agronomy in many ways but some crops can be classified as both horticultural and agronomic depending on use (e.g. sweet corn is horticultural, grain or forage corn is agronomic).
 In the tropics, however, the distinction between horticulture and agronomy is not clear.

 2. Horticulture is intensive.
 It deals with high-value crops which are intensively cultivated with a high infusion of capital in terms of production inputs, labor, and technology per land area.